Develop a love and understanding of the outdoors through these fun adventures for teens, ages 13 to 16.

 Are scholarships available?

 Yes!
-If financial constraints are prohibiting you from signing up for a Teen Wilderness Adventure, please call the Education Programs Manager at 603-466-8058, or email email@example.com for more information on how to apply for scholarship assistance.
+If financial constraints are prohibiting you from signing up for a Teen Wilderness Adventure, please email us at firstname.lastname@example.org for more information on how to apply for scholarship assistance.

 What if I’ve never done any of these activities before?

 No prior experience is necessary to participate in a Teen Wilderness Adventure.
-In fact, we have designed some adventures as introductory experiences.
+These adventures will work well for teens new to outdoor pursuits and those with prior experience.
 We’ll teach you all the skills you need to succeed and enjoy your time in the outdoors.
 You do not have to be athletic to enjoy any of the activities, but you will have a more comfortable experience if you pursue a simple routine of regular exercise beginning a few months before your trip.

 If I’ve taken a Teen Wilderness Adventure before, can I do it again?

 Of course!
 We’d love to have you back.
-Many of our participants return, often come back for a longer trip, a new activity, or to advance their skills.
+Many of our participants return often for a new activity, to explore a different area, or to advance their skills.
 Even if you return for the same trip, it will be a completely new experience with new friends and educators.

 What will I eat?